yuxieHarrison/GSO-Net/README.md

 - **Google Drive:**
   https://drive.google.com/drive/folders/18IjAGfdUDqEp8LhFv1_KUjGrw4tJdg8G?usp=drive_link

-> We recommend downloading the dataset from Google Drive and following the directory structure below.
+> We recommend downloading the dataset from Google Drive and organizing the files according to the directory structure below.

 ---